4 of the Best The Ordinary Products to Use Together, and the One Combo You Should Avoid

 Flash back to 2017 when highly effective, insanely affordable skin-care line The Ordinary sprung onto the scene.
 Everyone was obsessed (including us) and then everything sold out.
 Oh, the horror.

-But, guys!
-Good news.
-The brand is back and it’s now available on Ulta for the first time ever.
 This time around, we’re maximizing our luck and buying products that work in tandem with one another.
 Here are all the best The Ordinary products to combine for four main skin concerns, plus the one combo you should avoid at all costs.

 Best for Age Concerns